Quantum Simulation of Light-Front Parton Correlators: Conclusion and outlook

 The space-time Wilson loop is relevant by itself and also in the context of transverse-momentum distributions, for instance, and the algorithm we propose here for its simulation can be implemented with current technologies for small sized Wilson loops.
 We have carried out a proof-of-principle numerical calculation for a small system size, that informs us as to the level of Trotterization likely to be required in a digital implementation.

 This algorithm can potentially be applied to any light-front parton correlator, thus addressing one of the main obstacles of current lattice techniques, namely time dependence in parton correlators.
 In the current work we have discussed only pure gauge models.
-However, for any realistic parton distribution matter fields are needed.
-The simulation of minimal coupling between the gauge and matter field has been the subject of many theoretical proposals~\cite{cloet2019opportunities,Banuls:2020yw} and there already exist scalable experimental realizations in cold atom setups~\cite{Mil1128}.
+This comes about because of the centrality of the Wilson line for any gauge invariant, non-local, space-time quantity.
+Thus, our proposal paves the way towards the quantum simulation of the generic situation.
+Indeed, for any realistic parton distribution matter fields are needed, and the next logical step in the development of the topic is the connection between our proposal for space-time dependent pure gauge objects with these matter fields.
+It should be emphasized though that the simulation of minimal coupling between the gauge and matter field has been the subject of many theoretical proposals~\cite{cloet2019opportunities,Banuls:2020yw} and there already exist scalable experimental realizations in cold atom setups~\cite{Mil1128}.
 While not trivial, a combination of those techniques with the algorithms presented here is certainly implementable in the foreseeable future, thus providing additional information and insight for hadron structure.